-The deployment of camera traps throughout August and September 2018 enabled the recording of several major species of Amazon rainforest fauna, and has resulted in improvements in our understanding of ecological relationships and the demographic dynamic among the biological diversity of the forests and wetlands of the protected natural area we are working to protect.
+The deployment of camera traps throughout August and September 2018 enabled the filming and registering of several major species of Amazon rainforest fauna, and has provided fresh insights into ecological relationships and the demographic dynamic among the exceptional biodiversity sheltered within the forests and wetlands of the protected natural area we work to protect and conserve.

 As part of our conservation work, we enjoy an ongoing collaborative relationship with the Madre de Dios Amazonian National University (UNAMAD), and the academic and conservationist Dr. Rolando Mishari Garcia Roca.
-Together with the university, we use camera traps and –more recently- unmanned aerial vehicles, or drones, to study the fauna in the forests around the Ecolodge and to protect those same forests from incursions by anyone contemplating illegal activities that might threaten the natural harmony of this corner of the Amazon basin.
+Together with the university, we use camera traps and –more recently- unmanned aerial vehicles, or drones, to study the fauna in the forests around the Ecolodge and to protect those same forests from incursions by anyone contemplating illegal activities that might threaten the natural world in this corner of the Amazon basin.

 A camera trap is a remotely activated camera equipped with a motion or infrared sensor, or which uses a light beam as a trigger.
-It is a non-invasive tool employed increasingly by conservation concessions like our own, to detect rare species and to assess population size and species diversity.
-During our camera trap study in August and September 2018, we were able to confirm the health of several major species of fauna, including the endangered jaguar, giant anteater, ocelot, the extremely rare short-eared Amazon dog, red-brocket deer, margay, white-lipped peccary, and puma.
+It is a non-invasive tool employed increasingly by conservation and ecotourism concessions like our own, to detect rare species and to assess population size and species diversity.
+During our camera trap study in August and September 2018, we were able to confirm the increased presence of several major species of fauna, including the endangered jaguar, giant anteater, ocelot, the extremely rare short-eared Amazon dog, red-brocket deer, margay, white-lipped peccary, and puma.

 To view a selection of the videos we shot using our camera traps, click on the accompanying images.